hasanmoudud/geocompr/main.md

 QGIS is one of the most popular open-source GIS [Table \@ref(tab:gis-comp); @graser_processing_2015].
 Its main advantage lies in the fact that it provides a unified interface to several other open-source GIS.
-This means that you have access to GDAL/OGR, GRASS and SAGA through QGIS [@graser_processing_2015].
+This means that you have access to GDAL, GRASS and SAGA through QGIS [@graser_processing_2015].
 To run all these geoalgorithms (frequently more than 1000 depending on your set up) outside of the QGIS GUI, QGIS provides a Python API.
 **RQGIS** establishes a tunnel to this Python API through the **reticulate** package.
 Basically, functions `set_env()` and `open_app()` are doing this.